Ding1119/NeuroTree/README.md

 You can set the argparse **classes=2** for graph classification or **classes=1** for brain age prediction task in our framework.

+To estimate brain age, we trained exclusively on healthy controls (label = 0) and tested on individuals with neurological or psychiatric disorders (label = 1), such as those with addiction or schizophrenia.
+This setup aims to assess whether the age-related patterns learned from healthy brains can predict deviations in brain aging observed in disease groups.
+The results are shown in [Brain Age Estimation](#-brain-age-estimation).

 ```bash
 data_type=cannabis
 brain_tree_plot=False